AaronCWacker/CV/README.md

      - Delivery of reporting changes, PowerBI additions and enhancements, Azure changes, security changes, transitions of resources.

 ## 5. What did I learn in 2024?
-   ## 1. AI Development and Shipping - Product development at Scale and Speed
+   1. AI Development and Shipping - Product development at Scale and Speed
-   ## 2. Presentation skills and face to face coordination between different teams.
+   2. Presentation skills and face to face coordination between different teams.
 Ownership of refactoring and feature updates with Optum Global Advantage teams.
-   ## 3. Engagement with variety of product constituents.
+   3. Engagement with variety of product constituents.

 ## 6. What support do I need in pursuit of goals in 2024?
-   ## 1. Coaching sessions help me reduce complexity of what I share with customers, especially advice on Machine Learning Evaluation and Review with advice to simplify and clarify.
+   1. Coaching sessions help me reduce complexity of what I share with customers, especially advice on Machine Learning Evaluation and Review with advice to simplify and clarify.
-   ## 2. Coaching on how to mitigate burnout of high performers - advice on credit making and helping design for quality and efficiency.
+   2. Coaching on how to mitigate burnout of high performers - advice on credit making and helping design for quality and efficiency.
-   ## 3. Sessions on vision for how we transform apps with AI moving from high cost applications with aging complex architecture to simplified, fully AI automated CI/CD flows - looking for vision and carefully articulated ideal state architectures with compelling CBA factors.
+   3. Sessions on vision for how we transform apps with AI moving from high cost applications with aging complex architecture to simplified, fully AI automated CI/CD flows - looking for vision and carefully articulated ideal state architectures with compelling CBA factors.
-   ## 4. Distinguished Principal Engineer accreditation.
+   4. Distinguished Principal Engineer accreditation.

 ## 7. What can I learn to do better?
-   ## 1. Being a better conduit between onshore product needs and global delivery.
+   1. Being a better conduit between onshore product needs and global delivery.
-   ## 2. Playing a larger role in driving initiatives in AI across our division using Data Science, Engineering and AI at scale.
+   2. Playing a larger role in driving initiatives in AI across our division using Data Science, Engineering and AI at scale.
 I feel I have this aligned through partnership with others with our AI platform where I work with partner division teams.
       - This would involve driving product evolution for our 8 AI based apps and implementing them across our existing product markets to share in value.
 Some groundwork is laid but I want to learn more on gaining cross department leadership buy in.
       - Appealing to potential customers interested in joint ownership of applying what we accomplished across divisions.
-   ## 3. Understanding how to appeal to leadership vision at VP/C level leadership level.
+   3. Understanding how to appeal to leadership vision at VP/C level leadership level.
 Working through MLRB and RUAI on further work and deeper understanding of how to craft and live up to value statements, CBA's and cost optimization through AI CI/CD automation and performance measurement.
       - Insight on how to present and tell clear quality and efficiency stories with strong CBA's.

 # Recent Videos Supporting Body of Work:
-   ## Internal
+   Internal (ask)

 ---